 35.x.3.3 Restricted TWT SPs announcement

-Once there is any restricted TWT agreement set up, the EHT AP shall announce the restricted TWT SP schedule information in the TBD field in the Beacon and Probe response frames as described in TBD.
+Once there is any restricted TWT agreement set up, the EHT AP shall announce the restricted TWT SP schedule information in the TBD field in the Beacon, TBD Probe response frames and other TBD frames as described in TBD.

-In order to provide additional protection for restricted TWT SPs, subject to TBD rules, the EHT AP may announce quiet intervals with Quiet elements, as decribed in 9.4.3.33 (Quiet element), that overlap with restricted TWT SPs.
-Non-AP EHT STAs that are members of restricted TWT SPs are allowed to ignore overlapping quiet intervals.
+In order to provide additional protection for restricted TWT SPs, subject to TBD rules, the EHT AP may announce quiet intervals with Quiet elements, as decribed in 9.4.2.22 (Quiet element), that overlap with restricted TWT SPs.
+Non-AP EHT STAs are allowed to ignore overlapping quiet intervals following the following rules:

+Non-AP EHT STAs that have dot11RestrictedTWTOptionImplemented equal to 1 will follow channel access rules as defined in 35.x.3.4 (Channel access rules for restricted TWT SPs).

+Non-AP EHT STAs that havedot11RestrictedTWTOptionImplemented equal to 0 will behave as if such overlapping quiet intervals do not exist.

 35.x.3.4 Channel access rules for restricted TWT SPs